 Monday, July 30th is World Day Against Trafficking in Persons - a cause that is dear to our hearts.
-This week we are donating 10% of all our sales to the charity Polaris, a non-profit dedicated to eradicating human trafficking and helping survivors.

 Around the world and in the U.S., millions of women, children, and men are coerced, forced, or falsely led into forced labor, sexual exploitation, bondage, or servitude.
 These victims of modern slavery are stripped of their basic freedoms and outcast from loved ones and society.
 Those who are rescued, or are able to escape, still face many challenges to reaching independence.
 Without an education or career skills, perhaps the greatest challenge is finding dignified employment to support themselves and their families.

 One way you can help is by purchasing products made by survivors.
 There are many incredible enterprises that provide job training, gainful employment opportunities, and community support to survivors as they rebuild their lives.
 We especially love handmade products because they are a celebration of each artisan's skills and creativity.
 Shop these inspiring brands to help restore freedom and independence for exploited women around the world.

 This timeless collection of dresses, skirts, tees, and girl's apparel empowers women in Nepal who are rescued from sex trafficking to reach economic independence.
 Elegantees offers survivors valuable career skills and a sustainable income to support their families and begin anew.
 Each handcrafted piece is beautifully-designed and reflects the detail and skill of its artisan maker.
 Check out their Nora dresses for some classic elegance this summer!